 I never sleep well the night before Pitch Wars reveals.
-Will our mentors be happy with me/our team?
-Will the people we didn’t pick be devastated?
-I toss and turn because I can’t stop thinking of all the very kind people who trusted me with their words, who sent me their hopes along with their […]
+Will my mentee be happy with me?
+Will the people I didn’t pick be devastated?
+I toss and turn because I can’t stop thinking of all the very kind people who trusted me with their words, who sent me their hopes along with their hearts, […]

-Pitch Wars is a contest hosted by Brenda Drake.
-You can read about it on her blog: http://www.brenda-drake.com/2017/06/pitch-wars-2017-details/ This isn’t your average contest.
+Pitch Wars is a contest started by Brenda Drake.
+You can read about it on the official site: pitchwars.org.
+This isn’t your average contest.
 You don’t just submit a query/250, get selected from the slush and then hosted for an agent round.
-You don’t just get a little feedback on your query/250 during a short window between […]
+You don’t just get a little feedback on your query/250 during a short […]

 Yesterday, I posted a little glimpse into a spreadsheet I’ve been using to track my thoughts on various subs.
 We get a lot of them, so it’s important to jot down some notes as we go — our intial reaction to the premise and the writing, and a log line that will jog our memory. […]